 - Infliximab (Remicade)

-- Phototherapy is a medical treatment in which your skin is carefully exposed to ultraviolet light.
+- This is treatment in which your skin is carefully exposed to ultraviolet light.

-- Phototherapy may be given alone or after you take a drug that makes the skin sensitive to light.
+- It may be given alone or after you take a drug that makes the skin sensitive to light.

 - Phototherapy for psoriasis can be given as ultraviolet A (UVA) or ultraviolet B (UVB) light.